sws2apps/sws2apps-docs/organized/docs/how-to-use/congregation/manage-access.md

   myEmoji: 🔧
 ---

-# Manage access
+# User accounts

 Organized provides flexible user access management for your congregation.
-Access the 'Manage Access' page from the 'Congregation' card on the home page to view and manage all users and their roles.
+Access the 'User accounts' page from the 'Congregation' card on the home page to view and manage all users and their roles.

 ## View all users